meowsus/rbenv-clean/README.md

 # rbenv-clean
 `rbenv-clean` is a plugin for rbenv that aids in removing gems from your ruby environment.

+A "fork" of @jbernsie's work after he mysteriously disappeared from this plane.

 ## Installation